 Setting Value Cores

-Automatic(or select one of the preferred CPU platforms,
+Automatic(or select either one of the preferred CPU platforms,

 Configure the Boot disk.

 a.
-Scroll down to the find the Boot disk section and click Change.
+Scroll down to the Boot disk section and click Change.

 Setting Value Image